antweiss/antweiss-hugo-src/content/blog/devops-shorts-23-hila-fish.md

 Listen to the episode to learn:

-- What's more important - pople, business or computers?
+- What's more important - people, business or computers?

 - Why you should think twice before updating a Jira server.